 Inspecting the railway by air improves performance, reliability and safety – with no disruption to train services or work site activities.

 Flying drones on or around our infrastructure and people is a specialist and potentially high-risk activity.
-It is illegal to fly a drone on or near the railway.
+It can be unsafe to fly a drone on or near the railway.
 So we have a framework of approved suppliers and specially trained in-house pilots, who are the only people authorised to fly drones for Network Rail.
 All our authorised pilots and suppliers have gone through a robust safety and compliance process.
 They are the only certified drone operators permitted to provide services from or within 50m of our infrastructure.

 What the team does